-Under Schedule 8 to the Electricity Act and the Electricity (Applications for Consent) Regulations 1990 (as amended) ("the 1990 Regulations"), notice of applications for section 36 consent must be published by the applicant in one or more local newspapers, in one or more national newspapers, and in the Edinburgh Gazette to allow representations to be made to the Applications.
-Under Schedule 8 to the Electricity Act, the Scottish Ministers must serve notice of any Applications for consent upon any relevant planning authority.
+Under Schedule 8 to the Electricity Act and the Electricity (Applications for Consent) Regulations 1990 (as amended), notice of applications for section 36 consent must be published by the applicant in one or more local newspapers and in the Edinburgh Gazette to allow objections to be made to the application.
+Under Schedule 8 to the Electricity Act the Scottish Ministers must serve notice of application for consent upon any relevant Planning Authority.

-Paragraph 2(2) of Schedule 8 to the Electricity Act provides that where a relevant planning authority notifies the Scottish Ministers that they object to an application for section 36 consent and where they do not withdraw their objection then the Scottish Ministers must cause a public inquiry to be held in respect of the application.
+Paragraph 2(2) of Schedule 8 to the Electricity Act provides that where a relevant Planning Authority notifies the Scottish Ministers that they object to an application for section 36 consent and where they do not withdraw their objection then the Scottish Ministers must cause a public inquiry to be held in respect of the application.
 In such circumstances before determining whether to give their consent the Scottish Ministers must consider the objections and the report of the person who held the public inquiry.

-The location and extent of the proposed Development to which the Application relates (being wholly offshore) means that the Development is not within the area of any local Planning Authority.
+The location and extent of the proposed Development to which the Application relates being wholly offshore means that the Development is not within the area of any local Planning Authority.
 The Marine Scotland Licensing Operation Team ("MSLOT"), on behalf of the Scottish Ministers, did however consult with the Planning Authorities most local to the Development.
 The Scottish Ministers are not, therefore, obliged under paragraph 2(2) of Schedule 8 to the Electricity Act to require a public inquiry to be held.
 The nearest local Planning Authorities did not object to the Application.
 If they had objected to the Application, and even then if they did not withdraw their objections, the Scottish Ministers would not have been statutorily obliged to hold a public inquiry.

-The Scottish Ministers are, however, required under paragraph 3(2) of Schedule 8 to the Electricity Act to consider all objections received, together with all other material considerations, with a view to determining whether a public inquiry should be held in respect of the Application.
-Paragraph 3(2) of Schedule 8 provides that if the Scottish Ministers think it appropriate to do so, they shall cause a public inquiry to be held, either in addition to or instead of any other hearing or opportunity of stating objections to the Applications.
+The Scottish Ministers are, however, required under paragraph 3(2) of Schedule 8 to the Electricity Act to consider all objections received, together with all other material considerations, with a view to determining whether a public inquiry should be held in respect of the application.
+Paragraph 3(2) of Schedule 8 provides that if the Scottish Ministers think it appropriate to do so, they shall cause a public inquiry to be held, either in addition to or instead of any other hearing or opportunity of stating objections to the Application.

-The Scottish Ministers are satisfied that they have considered and applied all the necessary tests set out within the Electricity Act when assessing the Application and all procedural requirements have been complied with.
-The Company, at the time of submitting the Application, were a licence holder authorised to generate electricity for the purpose of giving a supply to any premises in the area specified in Schedule 1 of the Licence, or enabling a supply to be so given during the period specified in paragraph 3 of the licence, subject to the terms and conditions specified therein.
+The Scottish Ministers are satisfied that they have considered and applied all the necessary tests set out within the Electricity Act when assessing the Application.
+The Company, at the time of application, was not a licence holder or a person authorised by an exemption to generate, distribute, supply or participate in the transmission of electricity when formulating "relevant proposals" within the meaning of paragraph 1 of Schedule 9 to the Electricity Act.
+The Company obtained a generation licence during the period whilst the Scottish Ministers were determining the Application for consent.
 The Minister and his officials have, from the date of the Application for consent, approached matters on the basis that the same Schedule 9, paragraph 3(1) obligations as apply to licence holders and the specified exemption holders should also be applied to the Company.